Donald Trump's Quotes On The September 11 Attacks: A Retrospective

 “I watched when the World Trade Center came tumbling down, and I watched in Jersey City, New Jersey where thousands and thousands of people were cheering as that building was coming down.”

-When it comes to Trump’s controversial quotes about the September 11 attacks, one of the quotes that stands out, and of the quotes that has been repeatedly featured in American, and international press, is the quote above — Trump’s anecdote about watching “thousands” of people cheering as Twin Towers were falling down.
+When it comes to Trump’s controversial quotes about the September 11 attacks, one of the quotes that has been repeatedly featured in the press is the statement given above — Trump’s anecdote about watching “thousands” of people cheering as the twin towers were falling down.

 Trump also claimed, falsely, that on 9/11 he "watched in Jersey City, New Jersey where thousands and thousands of people were cheering as that building was coming down.”
 He referred specifically to Arabs.